Master of Science Degree in Homeland Security and Emergency Management

 - The application of theory, current knowledge, and legal doctrine

-- Cultural, individual, and role differences of constituents and stakeholders
+- Cultural and individual differences of constituents and stakeholders

-- The application of leadership principals to shape change and improve management policy and practices
+- The application of leadership principles to shape change and improve management policy and practices

 - The evaluation of research on current knowledge and developing trends